 After school I did a short stint in a lab focused on researching an obesity gene in mice, then worked in a recruiting office and learned the ropes of a different type of internet research and resume writing.
 Throughout I did side hustles writing articles and papers for websites.
 Eventually I made my way into teaching, landing my first Microbiology college class.
 I wasn’t the greatest teacher starting out, but I worked hard and expanded my repertoire to include other classes such as Biology and Anatomy & Physiology.
 Soon I was adjuncting at up to four different colleges a semester, taking on any Biology related class that needed an instructor.
 Throughout all of this I continued to write.

 With a few years teaching under my belt, I met the man I was going to marry.
 We had awesome adventures together, and still do.
-He convinced me to take a full time high school teaching job, and for the past few years I’ve been teaching both college and high school.
+He convinced me to take a full-time high school teaching job, and for six years I taught both college and high school before returning to just teaching college.

 One day I sat down at my computer and decided to look over my stories I had written throughout the years.
 They seemed quite good to me.
 Around this time I found out the traditional publishing company I went with for my first book was being sued for scamming authors out of their royalties.
 This and other signs pointed me to start publishing my works again, but this time I would go the self-publishing route instead.

 Fast forward to now: I have published multiple books so far and have more in the works.
 My passion for writing has been reignited and as I write each story I am excited to go through the publishing process and share them with you.
 I’m not a newbie writer, but an author getting back into the game.
 My plan is to pursue my writing and see where it takes me.
 Care to join me on this journey?